IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_claim_rule.rst

     Session expiration in seconds, only required if type is 'Profile-SAML'.

-  profile_id (True, str, None)
+  type (True, str, None)
-    (Required for new resource) ID of the trusted profile to create a claim rule.
+    (Required for new resource) Type of the calim rule, either 'Profile-SAML' or 'Profile-CR'.

   conditions (True, list, None)